libtropic

 ### Linking

-target_link_options(produced_binary PRIVATE -Wl,--gc-sections)
+target_link_options(produced_binary PRIVATE <your_linker_flags>)

 Do you use Makefile instead of CMake?

-In this case you have to add list of all libtropic *.c and *.h files manually to your makefile and then for all CMake ON option (located in libtropic's CMakeFile.txt) you define -D switch in your makefile.
+In this case you have to add list of all libtropic *.c and *.h files manually to your makefile and then for all CMake ON options (located in libtropic's CMakeFile.txt) you define -D switch in your makefile.